dreamgrove/dreamgrove/content/balance/Compendium.md

 Use crests to upgrade 5 items in Week 1 and 2 up to ilvl 441.
 Refer to this [guide](https://i.imgur.com/4lxTN6Z.png).
-Upgrade crests in the following order: Weapon > Chest = Legs = Head > Shoulders = Gloves = Waist > Rings > Cloak = Wrist > Neck.
+<br>Upgrade crests in the following order: Weapon > Chest = Legs = Head > Shoulders = Gloves = Waist > Rings > Cloak = Wrist > Neck.
-Keep in mind that this order will heavily change depending on what you obtain from mythic+ and raid.
+<br>Keep in mind that this order will heavily change depending on what you obtain from mythic+ and raid.
 Also, avoid upgrading tier slots until you have your 4-piece.